kimoVoid/BetaCMP/README.md

 <br>The easiest way to change a rule is `/rule <rule> <value>`.
 <br>If you want to change it permanently, use `/rule setDefault <rule> <value>`.

+`disableRedstoneRandomTick`
+* Disables the random ticking of redstone torches
+* Type: `boolean`
+* Default: `false`

 `disableRailRandomTick`
 * Disables the random ticking of detector rails.
 * Type: `boolean`
 * Default: `false`

+`disableLiquidRandomTick`
+* Disables the random ticking of liquid blocks.
+* Type: `boolean`
+* Default: `false`

 `railActivatedOnPlaced`
 * Makes detector rails activated by default when placed by a player.
 * This should be used together with `disableRailRandomTick` so that detector rails cannot deactivate randomly.
 * Type: `boolean`
 * Default: `false`

-`disableLiquidRandomTick`
-* Disables the random ticking of liquid blocks.
+`redstoneInstantTick`
+* Enables instant execution of scheduled ticks for repeaters and redstone torches
 * Type: `boolean`
 * Default: `false`